yplai/ptACR/README.md

 4. Data:

-An example file is provided to test the execution of the script where the format of input file is the same as the fasta format.
-The example.sites consists of 19 taxa with 65244 polymorphic sites.
+An example file is provided to test the execution of the script.
+The file (example.sites) consists of 19 taxa with 65244 polymorphic sites.

 python ptACR.py example.sites 0 65243 125 250 500 ...